ISO 26262-Compliant Safety Analysis Methods

 Figure 8.
 Safety Analyses in the Software Design Phase of the Safety Life Cycle

-Safety Analyses in Concept Phase
+Safety Analyses in the Concept Phase

 Figure 9.
 Failure Classification of Safety-Related Hardware Components for Relevant Items - ISO 26262 - 5:2018(E)